Optimal rates of convergence and error localization of Gegenbauer projections: Optimal rates of convergence of Gegenbauer projections for piecewise analytic functions

-In this section we study optimal rate of convergence of Gegenbauer projections for piecewise analytic functions.
-Throughout this section, we denote by $K$ a generic positive constant independent of $n$ which may take different values at different places.
+In this section we study optimal rates of convergence of Gegenbauer projections for piecewise analytic functions of class $C^{m-1}(\Omega)$ with $m\in\mathbb{N}$.
+Throughout this paper, we denote by $K$ a generic positive constant independent of $n$ which may take different values at different places.